-Each space that Gillian works on has its own contexts and gets its own interpretations; it also springs views on self-resilience and what can be overcome.
+In her work, space is a vital component to the art where the imagined space prompts a surreal mystical feel to the work, depicting it as startling to the audience.
+However, each space that the artist works on has its own context and gets its own interpretations; it also springs views on self-resilience and what can be overcome.

-She has incorporated a metaphorical and experimental approach to her work through her interest in exploring new techniques with parallel mediums like glass and ceramics, fibers, textures, and light photography.
-They draw attention to the hand-made through the method of tying together and binding, stitching, clustering, and pairing which are assembled and layered in metaphorical constructs.
+Gillian incorporates a metaphorical and experimental approach to her work through her interest in exploring new techniques with parallel mediums like glass, ceramics, fibers, textures and light photography.
+These draw attention to the hand-made through the method of tying together and binding, stitching, clustering, and pairing which are assembled and layered in metaphorical constructs